Table of Contents

 The temperature optimum of the warmth antibodies belonging to the IgG class is 37 °C. After the antibodies bind the surface of the erythrocytes, they are not only recognized by the macrophages of the MMS, but also destroyed.
 The patient shows unspecific symptoms like fatigue, tiredness, tachycardia, and tachypnea.

 In the context of a hemolytic crisis, fever occurs, which can be accompanied by jaundice and beer-brown urine.
 Besides treatment of the underlying disease and the avoidance of AIHA triggering factors, high-dose application of immunosuppressive corticoids can be performed.
 If not the liver, but the spleen is the main location of degradation of the erythrocytes in the MMS, a splenectomy can be considered.

 Autoimmune Hemolytic Anemia via Cold Antibodies

 The temperature optimum of the cold antibodies mainly belonging to the IgM class is 4 °C; thus the risk for the antibodies binding with the surface of the erythrocytes is increased where blood temperature is low, that is in the periphery.
-A chronic hemolytic anemia, with worsening at cold exposition, can develop.
+Chronic hemolytic anemia, with worsening at a cold exposition, can develop.